-(a) The term "City" shall means the City and County of San Francisco, its departments, commissions and boards.

-(b) The term "eComplainant's department" includes the complainant's supervisor, the executive director or highest ranking officer in the complainant's department, and the board or commission overseeing the complainant's department.
+- (a) The term "City" or "City agency" shall means the City and County of San Francisco, its departments, commissions, task forces, committees, and boards. - (b) The term "e $\underline{C}$ omplainant's department" includes the complainant's supervisor, the executive director or highest ranking officer in the complainant's department, and the board or commission overseeing the complainant's department.